IT2810/it2810-webutvikling-h18-prosjekt-3-38/README.md

 tests you will also need to install `jest` globally.
 To start running the expo server run `npm start` or `yarn start` and to run the tests run `npm test` or `yarn test`.

+## React Native
+For this project, we were asked to use React Native to build a mobile application.
+React Native is a JavaScript framework for rendering applications natively.
+It is based on the JS library React.
+This makes it easier for web developers to make apps.
+Code written in React Native renders using the native APIs, so that Objective-C is ran for iOS devices and Java for Android.
+This is different to previous methods for creating apps, where a combination of JS, HTML and CSS renders using websites.

+## Expo-CLI
+Expo was used to develop the app.
+It is a set of tools, libraries and services for React native that makes developing easier.
+Expo gives the developer access to the mobile device’s functionality, like the pedometer sensor used in our app.
+When yarn start is run, expo produces a QR-code.
+By downloading “expo” on a mobile device, the app can be previewed by scanning the QR-code.
+This made testing of the app really easy as we were developing.

 ## Victory
 Victory is a library featuring interactive components used to visualize data like pie charts, graphs etc. in react apps.
 Their work-in-progress library victory-native adds functionality to React Native apps.
 We use the components VictoryChart and VictoryLine to visualize the user’s weekly progress on steps taken.
 Remember that expo already includes a version of react-native-svg, therefore this doesn’t need to be installed separately.
 A brief tutorial can be found [here](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-38/edit/issue/34/readme/tutorials/victoryTutorial.md/).